 It’s very common for artists to think of art as their own.
 A painter spends all of the time in his or her studio, working on masterful pieces that sell for hundreds or thousands of dollars when they get to the gallery.
 If you asked the painter and their spouse who owned those paintings, they’d both point to the painter.

 But is that really how it works?
 If the couple splits up, do they both actually have a claim to that work?
-With potentially millions of dollars in unsold painting in the home, this is a very important question to ask.
+With potentially millions of dollars in unsold paintings in the home, this is a very important question to ask.

 When Art Belongs To You Both